Your Husbands Name – to Have and to Hold...Will You Change Your Name After Marriage?

 Bride three

-Ultimately, what your name connects you to is a personal perception and will be different for each and every individual.
-The reasons for keeping or changing your name are as varied as brides themselves, and all are equally valid.
+Ultimately, what your name connects you to is a personal perception and will be different for each individual.
+The reasons you might keep or change your name are as varied as brides themselves, and all are equally valid.
 At the end of the day, it’s a personal decision and one that you need to feel comfortable holding for the rest of your life, as the coming chapters unfold.

-While a wedding does tend to bring out the opinions of certain family members on everything from your choice of flowers to food, themes and table plans, be careful not to include them in your name change discussions until you and your partner are confident in your own decisions.
-Even the hint of deviation from tradition is likely to spur a reaction from the extended wedding party, so be careful not to share your thoughts too early and invite unwanted opinions.
+While a wedding might bring out the opinions of certain family members on everything from your choice of flowers to food, themes and table plans, be careful not to include them in your name change discussions until you and your partner are confident in your own decisions.
+Even the hint of deviation from tradition just might spur a reaction from the extended wedding party, so be careful not to share your thoughts too early and invite unwanted opinions.

-The one person you do need to include though is your partner.
-It’s an important decision for both of you, so make sure you include them in your deliberations - pour a glass (not a bottle!) of wine or put the kettle on and settle down with your partner for a proper discussion at a time when both of you are relaxed, open to talking and not in a rush.
+Which brings us to the next topic.
+The one person you do need to include is your partner.
+It’s an important decision for both of you, so make sure you include them in your deliberations - pour a glass of wine or put the kettle on and settle down with your partner for a proper discussion at a time when both of you are relaxed, open to talking and not in a rush.

-Whether you choose to keep your maiden name, take your husband’s name, double-barrel both names or create a new surname altogether, the decision should be based on what feels right for you and not based on how you feel about paperwork.
+Whether you choose to keep your maiden name, take your partner’s name, double-barrel both names or create a new surname altogether, the decision should be based on what feels right for you and not based on how you feel about paperwork - NameSwitch’s name change notification packages can help make that process super simple!

 How can NameSwitch help?